vingerha/apexcharts-card/README.md

 ```

 # Thanks and appreciations:
-First and foremost to @romrider who created this card and maintained it for many years.
-My follow-up support is only feasible due to this.
+First and foremost to [@RomRider](https://github.com/RomRider) who created this card and maintained it for many years.
+My follow-up support is only posisble due to this major effort.